Skills Week - Sharpening & Essential Cabinetmaking Hand Skills

 The Cabinetmaking Skills Week is the course you’ve been waiting for.
 If you’re a complete beginner this will give you the perfect grounding; if you’ve been woodworking for a while, this will be a great tune-up, sorting out any bad habits and reinforcing fundamental skills.

-To see how things are progressing you will prepare and join several pieces of wood together to make a cheese-board, this will give you a chance to get some calm, composed gluing under your belt, adding some tapered chamfers with a wonderful ‘finesse tool’, the spoke-shave, will complete this little project.
+To see how things are progressing you will prepare and join several pieces of wood together to make a cheese-board, this will give you a chance to get some calm, composed glueing under your belt, adding some tapered chamfers with a wonderful ‘finesse tool’, the spoke-shave will complete this little project.

 • SHARPENING – Cutting angles, Bevel Angles and fool-proof systems that produce razor-sharp blades